The Red List of Trains in Japan

 History

-The 283 series Ocean Arrow is a type of limited express train for Hanwa and Kisei Main Lines.
-Trains from Kyoto and Osaka areas to Wakayama Prefecture had been served by 381 series, but JR West considered that more attractive train was necessary as their business could potentially be devastated by new motorways and bus services.
+The 283 series Ocean Arrow is a type of limited express train for the Hanwa and Kisei Main Lines.
+Trains from Kyoto and Osaka to Wakayama Prefecture had been served by 381 series, but JR West considered that more attractive train was necessary as their business could potentially be devastated by new motorways and bus services.
 Thus, the company developed the 283 series for tourists, modelled after a dolphin.

 The 283 series carriages have tilting features to allow higher speed at tight curves.
-The maximum speed is 130 km/h (81 mph), though restricted to 100 km/h (62 mph) on Kisei Main Line.
+The maximum speed is 130 km/h (81 mph), though restricted to 100 km/h (62 mph) on the Kisei Main Line.
 There are two six-carriage units and two three-car units and they could be formed of nine coaches.
 When there is a lack of six-car unit due to unexpected repair work, two three-car units form six coaches as a stopgap.

 They entered into Limited Express Super Kuroshio services (Kyoto - Shingu) in 1996, which were renamed Ocean Arrow in the following year.
 They were renamed again to simple Kuroshio in 2012.